noahkimAC/noahkimAC.github.io/essays/Checkpoint Assignment #3.md

 ## How will you avoid access to your application when the user has not logged in or registered?
 What are the particular security concerns you must address?
 As of right now, I have my server verfiy whether users are logged in/ registered, if they are not then they cannot purchase products or view their invoice.

 I still have to work on how to do this by utilizing cookies which will check whether or not the user has one.
 If the user does not have a cookie, I plan to make it so that they will not be able to checkout.
 It differs slightly from what I am doing now as I am only checking this through my server.js, login.html, and register.html rather than using cookies.
-After completing these security concerns, I plan on asking Professor Port for with encryption.
+After completing these security concerns, I plan on asking Professor Port for help with encryption.

 Possible security concerns are that users may still acces the checkout page withtout an account which is why I felt using cookies were integral in solidfying my application's security.